 HAMMLAB serves two main purposes:

 - Enable realistic studies of human behaviour and performance in interaction with complex industrial systems.
-To assure industry relevance we engage professional operating crews.

 - Provide a realistic environment to develop, test and evaluate prototype control centres and their individual systems.

 To ensure industry relevance we engage professional operating crews in our studies and evaluations.